-The Union Budget 2019 outlined several incentives for the faster adoption of electric vehicles.
+The Union Budget 2019 outlined several incentives for the faster adoption of electric vehicles for better air quality control.
 Extensive subsidies were also announced to boost the Government’s FAME II scheme (Faster Adoption and Manufacturing of (Hybrid &) Electric vehicles, Phase II) to expand electric mobility and electric vehicles, forming the bulk of traffic on Indian roads.
 According to the World Economic Forum, if the goal of reaching a 30% EV penetration is reached by 2030, the estimated savings of net CO2 emissions would be 846 million tons over their lifetime.

 However, one year since FAME II was launched, adoption of the scheme has been slow.
 The primary reason for this has been cited to be the strict conditions attached to availing the subsidies.
 As of the end of 2019, the EV market penetration was just 1% of the total car sales.